“Stylish countryside B&B offering interior-design flair, great rates and warm Antipodean hospitality”

 - Museums / galleries

 Children are very welcome and stay for free in a baby cot, or there is a small surcharge for an extra bed.
 This is a good place for an extended family stay, we think it best suited to primary school age children and younger.
 Various bits of equipment can be borrowed (see below).
 Little ones will enjoy the sense of space, the free-range chickens and the roaming sheep!
 Older kids will enjoy browsing for books in Hay, kayaking on the Wye and great country walks.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

+All rooms can take children.
 Room 1 can fit 1 baby cot or 1 rollaway bed; this room is all on one level but doesn't have a bath.
 Rooms 3, 4 and 5 can fit 2 baby cots or 2 camp beds; note, these are split-level rooms.
-Room 2 (also split-level) can fit 2 baby cots or 2 camp beds, or has a sofabed which can sleep 1 adult.
+Room 2 (also split-level) can fit 2 baby cots or 2 camp beds, or has a sofabed which can sleep 1 adult

 - Stair gates

 - Baby bath